smguilia/overview-1/shared-responsibility.md

 ## Managed products
 {: #managed-responsibilities}

 Products that are managed by {{site.data.keyword.IBM_notm}} require customer responsibilities only for the data or applications that customers add to the service.
-They are multi-tenant, accessed remotely, hosted on {{site.data.keyword.IBM_notm}} virtual resources, created in IBM-owned accounts, and have control plane and data plane security that is owned by {{site.data.keyword.IBM_notm}}.
+They are multi-tenant, accessed remotely, hosted on {{site.data.keyword.IBM_notm}} virtual resources, created in {{site.data.keyword.IBM_notm}}-owned accounts, and have control plane and data plane security that is owned by {{site.data.keyword.IBM_notm}}.
 Examples of this product type are {{site.data.keyword.cloud_notm}} databases or {{site.data.keyword.cloudant_short_notm}} database instances.
 You can find a list of these types of products in the {{site.data.keyword.cloud_notm}} catalog on the Services tab.
-However, any products listed in an infrastructure sub-category are infrastructure-as-a-service type products.
+However, any products that are listed in an infrastructure subcategory are infrastructure-as-a-service type products.

 | Resource | Incident and Operations Management | Change Management | Identity and Access Management | Security and Regulation Compliance | Disaster Recovery |
 | - | - | - | - | - | - |